RomanCLV/DUAV2023/sources/opencv-samples/8_DualDisplayDelayed/README.md

 # Description

-Display two window, one with the current frame and one with a delayed frame.
+Display two windows, one with the current frame and one with a delayed frame.

 ---